-- To offer every student the right to a second language which provides further opportunities for extending their knowledge and experience of the cultures of other people as well as opportunities for personal and intellectual development, further studies, pleasure and work in the English medium.
+- To offer every student the knowledge and tools to master a second language which provides further opportunities for extending their knowledge and gaining insight into the cultures of other people different to their own.

-- Native-speaking English teacher
+- Native-speaking English teachers

-- English reading corner
+- English Room and an English reading corner

-- English activity days
+- English Fun Days

 - Access to a wide variety of English literature

 - Participation in a range of English events and competitions